-Chartered Professional Accountants of Canada (CPA Canada) supports professional accountants with education, publications and resources to be leaders in Investigative and Forensic Accounting (IFA).
+Chartered Professional Accountants of Canada (CPA Canada) supports professional accountants with education, publications and resources to be leaders in forensic accounting.

 The Forensic & Valuation Reporter published by American Institute of Certified Public Accountants (AICPA)'s Forensic and Valuation Services Section recently included an article by Ken Tysiac, Senior Editor of Chartered Global Management Accountant (CGMA) Magazine and Journal of Accountancy.
 In the article, Ken discusses the expected increase in demand for forensic accounting services in the United States over the next five years.